Akshay2009-codder/akshay-python-work/Project/README.md

-# Python Projects – Akshay 🚀

-This folder contains multiple **Python-based projects** developed by me during my learning journey.
+# Python Projects – Akshay 🚀 This folder contains multiple **Python-based projects** developed by me during my learning journey.
 These projects demonstrate my skills in **Python programming, NumPy, Pandas, and practical problem-solving**, including both **data-based** and **application-based** projects.

+This project is part of my Python learning journey and focuses on **cleaning, analyzing, and visualizing Netflix data** using Python.
+It demonstrates how raw data can be processed and transformed into meaningful insights using simple and intermediate-level concepts.

 ---

-## 📂 Projects Included
+## 📂 Projects in This Repository

+### 1️⃣ Flappy Bird Game 🐦
+- Developed a Flappy Bird–style game using Python
+- Implemented core game logic such as movement, collision handling, and score tracking
+- Strengthened understanding of loops, conditions, and real-time logic

+**Technologies used:** Python

+---

-### 1️⃣ Data Cleaning & Preprocessing Project
+### 2️⃣ Data Cleaning & Preprocessing Project
 - Worked with a real-world style dataset
-- Cleaned and processed raw data using **Pandas and NumPy**
+- Cleaned and prepared raw data using Pandas and NumPy
-- Handled:
-  - Missing values
-  - Incorrect data
+- Handled missing values, duplicates, and incorrect data types
-  - Data type issues
-- Created new derived columns for better analysis
+- Created derived columns for better analysis
-- Prepared clean data for further analysis or Machine Learning use

-**Technologies used:** Python, NumPy, Pandas
+**Technologies used:** Python, Pandas, NumPy

 ---

-### 2️⃣ Flappy Bird Game 🐦
-- Developed a Flappy Bird–style game using **Python**
-- Implemented:
-  - Game loop
-  - Player movement
-  - Collision detection
-  - Score tracking
-- Focused on logic building and understanding game mechanics
+### 3️⃣ Netflix Data Visualization Project 📺
+- Analyzed a Netflix dataset containing movies and TV shows
+- Performed data cleaning before visualization
+- Explored trends related to content, ratings, countries, genres, and release years
+- Visualized insights using multiple charts and subplot comparisons

-**Technologies used:** Python (game development concepts)
+**Technologies used:** Python, Pandas, Matplotlib

 ---

-### 3️⃣ Akhbar Padhke Sunao 📰🔊
-- A Python-based project that reads news content and converts it into **audio**
-- Demonstrates use of:
-  - Text processing
+## 🎯 Project Objectives
-  - Text-to-speech concepts
+- Apply Python concepts to real datasets
-- Built to improve understanding of real-life utility-based applications

-**Technologies used:** Python, text processing, text-to-speech concepts
+- Understand the complete data analysis workflow
+- Improve data cleaning and visualization skills
+- Build a foundation for Machine Learning projects

 ---

-## 🎯 Purpose of These Projects
-- Apply Python concepts in real scenarios
-- Improve logic and problem-solving skills
-- Gain hands-on experience beyond theory
-- Build a strong foundation for **Machine Learning and Software Development**

----

-## 🚀 Technologies Used Overall
+## 🚀 Technologies Used
 - Python 🐍
+- Pandas
 - NumPy
-- Pandas
+- Matplotlib

 ---

-## 🔮 Future Plans
+## 🔮 Future Improvements
-- Improve existing projects
+- Add more datasets for analysis
-- Add documentation and enhancements
+- Enhance visual clarity and structure
 - Include Machine Learning–based projects
-- Optimize code structure and performance
+- Improve documentation and project organization

 ---